 (Most especially well-written and detailed versions of modern-day saints)

-1) It humbles and changed a man who used to beat up his wife (1)
+1) It humbled and changed a man who used to beat up his wife (1)

 A young man came to the convent of St Abu Seifin with his wife and daughter.
 He said, “Ask my wife how I used to treat her cruelly.
 I never stopped beating her.
 Consequently our relationship and life were miserable.
 Having read the life story of Tamav Erene, I was deeply touched.
 I decided to change and to stop hurting my wife.
 Deep in my heart I sought repentance.